EvolvingAgent: Curriculum Self-evolving Agent with Continual World Model for Long-Horizon Tasks: Introduction

 \section{Introduction}

-Long-horizon (LH) tasks \cite{shen2025detach, Guo2024CaStLCA} are complex, multi-step tasks that require sustained planning, sequential decision-making, and extended execution over a prolonged period to achieve a final goal.
-These tasks are challenging, often exhibiting reward sparsity \cite{hafner2025mastering} and procedural diversity \cite{Yang2024GuidingLT}.
-Completing LH tasks in open-ended worlds is an important yet difficult problem for embodied agents, such as logistics robots \cite{luo2025enhancing}, surgical robots \cite{marcus2024ideal}, and rescue robots \cite{jadeja2024survivor}.
+\IEEEPARstart{L}{ong}-Horizon (LH) tasks \cite{feng2025u2udata, shen2025detach} are complex, multi-step tasks that require sustained planning, sequential decision-making, and extended execution over a prolonged period to achieve a final goal.
+These tasks are challenging, often exhibiting reward sparsity \cite{hafner2025mastering} and procedural diversity \cite{kwa2025measuring}.
+Completing LH tasks in open-ended worlds is an important yet difficult problem for embodied agents, such as logistics robots, surgical robots, and rescue robots.

-On the one hand, existing agents have made remarkable progress by utilizing expert data and domain-specific curricula created by humans, developing policies through Reinforcement Learning (RL) \cite{ren2025surfer, Mazzaglia2024GenRLMW}, Imitation Learning (IL) \cite{Liu2024ReLEPAN}, and Large Language Models (LLMs) \cite{Li_2025_CVPR}.
-On the other hand, recent studies \cite{kwa2025measuring} demonstrate that humans' ability to accomplish LH tasks in an open world relies on autonomous experience accumulation and world knowledge updates.
+On the one hand, existing agents have made remarkable progress by utilizing expert data and domain-specific curricula created by humans, developing policies through Reinforcement Learning (RL) \cite{ren2025surfer}, Imitation Learning (IL) \cite{seo2025legato}, and Large Language Models (LLMs) \cite{Li_2025_CVPR}.
+On the other hand, recent studies \cite{kwa2025measuring} demonstrate that humans' ability to accomplish LH tasks in an open world relies on autonomous multimodal experience accumulation and world knowledge updates.
 In essence, autonomous world knowledge update serves as a meta-cognitive driver that not only guides action selection under partial observability but also enables context-aware adaptation to environmental dynamics, thereby resolving the local optimality issue inherent in LH task completion.